-Student Complaint/Grievance Procedure
+Student Complaint Procedure

-Guidelines for Writing a Grievance
+Guidelines for Writing a Complaint

-- Outlines the situation
+- Outlines the situation.

-- Requests your desired outcome or solution
+- Requests the desired outcome or solution.

-Checklist for Students Submitting Grievances
+Checklist for Submitting a Complaint

 - Student name

-- Program (For example: MA, DA, VN, PTA, RAD, etc.)
+- Program (For example: MA, DA, VN, PTA, RAD, etc.).

-- Location, date, and time the alleged incident occurred
+- Location, date, and time the alleged incident(s) occurred.

-- Full names of all witnesses (First and last names, middle initial if available)
+- Full names of all witnesses (First and last names, middle initial if available).

-- Reason or basis for grievance:
+- Reason or basis for complaint:

-- Resolution or remedy being sought
+- Resolution or remedy being sought.